magtools/m2-core/README.md

 Magento 2 core module

 ## codeanalyzer.sh
-Copy the file to the magento root and perform fast static code reviews.
+Copy the devops/codeanalyzer file to the magento root and perform fast static code reviews.
+You also need to copy the devops/TestPR.xml ruleset file for option 4 and bitbucket pipeline.

 $ bash codeanalyzer.sh